efpcode/demomicroservice/README.md

 ```

 ## Demo Users Available
-These are the available demo users of the project
+These are the demo users available in the project

 | Username | Password | Services    |
 |----------|----------|-------------|